Are you searching for a phrase like “sell my business” or for reviews of the best business brokers for selling your business?

 1. Peterson Acquisitions

-Chad Peterson is an award-winning business broker and a global authority in the business brokerage industry and an expert in helping companies sell their businesses for top dollar.
+Chad Peterson is a business broker who helps companies sell their businesses for top dollar.
 Chad’s team is ‘atypical’ in that they have an aggressive approach based on work ethic, customer service, and maintaining the highest level of integrity for all parties (buyer, sellers and the banks that provide financing).
-In many ways, this firm represents the “new way” of selling businesses that is much more marketing and internet-savvy than many of the other business brokers on this list.

 Peterson Acquisitions works with businesses that have revenue from $1 million to $100 million.
-Chad and his team have an unparalleled 90% percent closing rate!
+Chad and his team claim to have a 90% percent closing rate.
 The national average for business brokers is around 11 to 25 percent.
 Peterson Acquisitions has a large pool of qualified, investment-ready investors (well over 3,000 buyers) that are ready to buy your business.

 This small business M&A firm will do an analysis of your business and create a written report for potential buyers.
 They encourage all business owners who are ready to sell to contact them because their buyers are looking for all types of businesses that have a history of generating positive cash flow.
 Managing Partner Chad Peterson has also written two popular business books and hosts his own podcast.